dauparas/website/content/post/unsupervised_learning.md

 Introduction

-What is Unsupervised Learning?
+What is Unsupervised Learning???
 It is a type of machine learning algorithm that draws inferences from data which does not have labeled responses, so no direct classification or regression can be done.
 * Generative Models
 * Self-supervised Learning (labels are given in a clever way), like time, one patch above the other.